-The following is a testimony that comes from the heart of one of God’s children who is going through deep water.
-In the midst of wrestling with real questions and facing real fears this Christian has taken the time to share with us the truth of God’s faithfulness even in the storm.
+The following is a testimony that came from the heart of one of God’s children who went through deep water near the end of his earthly journey.
+In the midst of wrestling with real questions and facing real fears this Christian took the time to share with us the truth of God’s faithfulness even in the storm.
+Oh, the thought of his joy when he looked his loving Savior in the eyes!

 TODAY WE LIVE AND SEARCH FOR VIOLINS!